WADA founder Pound says 'disgusted' by USADA 'lies' over China cases

 "The Chinese investigation led to a conclusion of contamination, not doping.
 The evidence pointed firmly in that direction.
 None pointed to doping," he said.

-Banka, in his opening comments, said that he had been previously attacked by Russian officials and by Chinese fans of Chinese swimmer Sun Yang, who received a doping ban.
+Banka, who noted he had previously been attacked by Russian officials, also took aim at USADA.

-"Today it is the US Anti Doping Agency which accuses WADA of bias towards China...so perhaps all the abuse that WADA receives is the best proof that we are a truly independent organization," he said.

-"There are gaps in harmonising anti-doping policy globally...including in the United States where the great majority of these unsubstantiated and defamatory attacks have been coming from," said Banka, who went on to highlight issues he saw in the USA.
+"There are gaps in harmonising anti-doping policy globally...including in the United States where the great majority of these unsubstantiated and defamatory attacks have been coming from," said Banka.

 "In the U.S, 90 per cent of American athletes, those in the professional leagues and college sport, do not compete under the World Anti-Doping Code.